smileinnovation/weblog/_posts/2018-11-06-aws-greengrass-the-forefront-of-edge-computing.md

 ---
 layout: post
 url: https://medium.com/@/8ec2098a33b7
-title: AWS Greengrass the forefront of edge computing
+title: "AWS Greengrass the forefront of edge computing"
+subtitle: |-
-subtitle: This articles main goal is to resume briefly what AWS Greengrass is.
+This articles main goal is to resume briefly what AWS Greengrass is.
 If you want a more thorough presentation you can find it on the AWS…
 slug: aws-greengrass-the-forefront-of-edge-computing
+description: |-
-description: This articles main goal is to resume briefly what AWS Greengrass is.
+This articles main goal is to resume briefly what AWS Greengrass is.
 If you want a more thorough presentation you can find it on the AWS …
-tags: aws,greengrass,machine-learning,lambda,embedded-systems
+tags:
+- aws
+- greengrass
+- machine-learning
+- lambda
+- embedded-systems
-author: Sébastien Garcin-Beldowski
+author: segar
-username: sbastiengarcinbeldowski
 ---

-# AWS Greengrass the forefront of edge computing

 ![Credits: Amazon](/assets/images/posts/1*7LaVsLtTgUnkcuRblDFKkg.png)